eduardovra/eduardovra.github.io/_drafts/hotwire-and-stimulus-for-javascript-sprinkles.markdown

 As mentioned in the project's [guidebook][guidebook], Stimulus is a framework with very modest ambitions.
 It provides a set of tools and practices to help us build the frontend of our applications, enforcing the separation of content and behavior.
 This tool couples very well with Turbo to assist developers in crafting dynamic web applications, keeping the focus on simplicity.

-I highly recommend reading the [official][guidebook] documentation, as it covers each aspect of the framework more deeply, and explains in more detail the reasoning behind the design decisions.
+This article covered just a first glimpse at Stimulus's usage, but I highly recommend reading the [official][guidebook] documentation, as it covers each aspect of the framework more deeply, and explains in more detail the reasoning behind the design decisions.

 In the next posts, I'll be creating a full-featured simple app to demonstrate how Turbo and Stimulus can be used together to build a real application.